DonThompson/FradBot/README.md

 * How to manage Utils::Get...Units()?
 Should we copy these out to the appropriate managers for Structures, Workers, Army? (latter 2 don't exist yet).
 For now they live in utils.
 Leaning toward copying them 3x.
 * Ideally we don't let Structure convert to const Unit*.
 We'd rather that functionality just get moved into Structure.
 * Structure->building maybe should be private too.
 Can we move all this into structure?
+* Re-evaluate all float comparisons for building progress.
+I've tried to contain these all inside Structure.

 Suggestions:
 * http://www.teamliquid.net/forum/starcraft-2/529138-improving-mineral-gathering-rate-in-sc2